ember-learn/ember-blog/source/2020-04-24-the-ember-times-issue-145.md

 <MyComponent @onClick={{fn this.handleClick 123}} />
 ```

-Check out the full [Ember Map video](https://embermap.com/topics/what-s-new-in-ember/the-fn-helper-3-11) and try using the `fn` helper in your app today!
+Check out the full [EmberMap video](https://embermap.com/topics/what-s-new-in-ember/the-fn-helper-3-11) and try using the `fn` helper in your app today!

 ---